Hajime-san/module-specifier-resolver/README.md

 ## limitation
 - Can't resolve `paths` alias of TypeScript compiler options.
 - Can't resolve `import()` syntax, commonly called `dynamic import`.
-- Can't keep `newline` of original source code.
+- Plase be careful if your code have the text `/* _PRESERVE_NEWLINE_ */` which will be replace newline, because of that keeps original newline before tsc compiler optimize it.
 - Can't keep `single quatation` or `duble quatation` and `semicolon` of original source code.

 ## command